 - Cool white

 Can I use my Routines with Alexa?

 Alexa will only support Routines that contain only lighting and switch devices.
 Your existing Routines may not work if they have an unsupported device.
-Unsupported devices include: thermostats, door locks, garage door openers, security systems, security devices, cameras, and smart cooking appliances.
+Unsupported devices include: thermostats, garage door openers, security systems, security devices, cameras, and smart cooking appliances.
 To learn more, check out Amazon Alexa + SmartThings Routines.

 For the best Routine experience with voice, create a new Routine to use with Alexa.
 Here are some examples of lighting and thermostat only Routines:

 Bedtime - Turn off your 2 bedroom lights

 Party Time - Turn off your boring recessed lights and turn on the fun colour strips lights.

 After creating a new lighting Routine, set it up with Alexa (steps for existing Alexa SmartThings users or get started here).
 Once you’ve connected your Routine, just tell Alexa to turn them on.
 If you created any of the sample Routines above, simply say:

 For Partytime, “Alexa, turn on Partytime.”